phil-blain/CICE-Consortium-About-Us-wiki/Software-Development-Practices.md

 |Icepack interface modules|icepack_intfc*.F90|
 |Icepack modules|icepack_*.F90|

-# **File Naming Convention**
+# **Required Testing**
-Code acceptance testing criteria (for consideration of a PR)
+The following code acceptance testing criteria **must** be completed for consideration of a pull request to the Consortium repositories:

-Icepack-only contribution:
+   *Icepack-only contribution:*

-Code contributor must run the Icepack base_suite with at least 1 compiler; all tests must PASS.
+      1. Code contributor must run the Icepack base_suite with at least 1 compiler; all tests must PASS.

-If all tests PASS, then run the CICE quick_suite with at least one compiler; all tests must PASS.
+      2. If all tests PASS, then run the CICE quick_suite with at least one compiler; all tests must PASS.

-CICE contributions:
+   * CICE contributions:*

-If there are changes in Icepack, perform step 1 above.
+      1. If there are changes in Icepack, perform step 1 above.

-Run the CICE base_suite with at least 1 compiler; all tests must PASS.
+      2. Run the CICE base_suite with at least 1 compiler; all tests must PASS.

-If all tests do not pass, then perform QC testing to classify the changes
+      3. If all tests do not pass, then perform QC testing to classify the changes

 In some instances, a new physics parameterization etc. may require a more thorough investigation of the model output to determine if the model is performing appropriately.